kevinstorberg/pods/contexts/shared/mcp_servers.md

 # MCP Server Configuration

 ## Available MCP Servers
-The following MCP servers are configured for this project:
+The configuration below is in JSONC format.
+Lines starting with // are comments and those servers are NOT available.
+Only uncommented entries are active:

 {{include:config/mcp.json}}

 ## MCP Tool Usage